 Introduction

 There is growing concern that on-going climate change may result in large-scale forest dieback as a result of increased drought and heat stress (Allen et al., 2010; Scholes et al., 2014).
 Examples of this include increases in tree mortality over the past 50 years in the western USA and boreal Canada, apparently as a result of regional warming and water deficit (Peng et al., 2011; van Mantgem et al., 2009).
 Changing climatic conditions have also allowed spread of bark and pine beetles, resulting in epidemics in the previously unaffected areas of the western USA and Canada (Kurz et al., 2008; Raffa et al., 2008).
-Though invertebrate herbivores play an important role in ecosystem functioning, when these species’ ranges expand beyond their native range this can result in widespread damage.
+Although invertebrate herbivores play an important role in ecosystem functioning, when these species’ ranges expand beyond their native range this can result in widespread damage.
 Major diseases have also recently caused extensive tree mortality, including pine wilt in Asia, Dutch elm disease in Europe and North America, ash dieback in Europe (Pautasso et al., 2013) and Phytophthora spp. in Australia (Boyd et al., 2013).
 It is likely that the rate of spread of these diseases will increase with greater globalisation and climatic change (Boyd et al., 2013).

 Despite such trends, the ecological implications of dieback or collapse of forest ecosystems are poorly understood.
 A recent IPCC assessment noted that forest dieback is projected to occur in many regions over the 21st century, and that this is likely to pose risks for biodiversity, carbon storage and other ecosystem services (Scholes et al., 2014).
 However, the magnitude of such risks has not been evaluated in detail (Bellassen and Luyssaert, 2014; Boyd et al., 2013).
 The long-term impacts of dieback will depend critically on the ability of forest ecosystems to recover from disturbance.
 Of particular concern are rapid transitions or “regime shifts”, which have been documented in a number of different ecosystem types following major disturbance events (Scheffer and Carpenter, 2003; Scheffer et al., 2001, 2012).

 Regime shifts are thought to occur when the controlling variables in a system (including feedbacks) result in the alteration of the system structure and dynamics (Walker et al., 2004).
 Once a regime shift has occurred, because an ecological threshold has been crossed, recovery to the original ecosystem state may be difficult (Petraitis, 2013).
 While the underlying theory of regime shifts or abrupt transitions is well established (Scheffer and Carpenter, 2003), their existence in forest ecosystems remains the subject of debate (Petraitis, 2013).
 Theories relating to regime shifts and thresholds in ecosystems suggest that declines are likely to be non-linear, and may be characterised by feedbacks between different pressures (Scheffer et al., 2001, 2012).
-Understanding the pattern of such responses is of critical importance to ecosystem resilience which is increasingly being incorporated into environmental policy, and are consequently becoming the explicit focus of forest management (Newton and Cantarello, 2015).
+Understanding the pattern of such responses is of critical importance to ecosystem resilience - a term which is increasingly being incorporated into environmental policy - and are consequently becoming the explicit focus of forest management (Newton and Cantarello, 2015).
 From a management and policy perspective, there is also a need to understand the potential consequences both for biodiversity and the associated provision of ecosystem services (Groffman et al., 2006).